Cory Gibbs: Return to MLS

+money, and a third-round pick in the 2011 MLS SuperDraft in exchange for the rights to Jeff Larentowicz and Wells Thompson.
+Gibbs made his Revolution debut, and first Revolution start, in the 2010 New England Revolution season opener, a 1-0 loss to the LA Galaxy on March 27.
+He made his home debut on April 10 in a 4-1 win over Toronto FC.
+In the absence of Shalrie Joseph due to injury and personal issues, Gibbs captained the Revolution for the first two months of the season.
+Gibbs finished the 2010 season third in minutes-played on the Revolution, recording 25 starts.
+He helped the Revolution reach the 2010 North American SuperLiga and started in the final.

+Later career

 Gibbs was selected by the Chicago Fire with the seventh pick of the MLS Re-Entry Draft on December 15, 2010.
 He agreed terms with the club the same day.
-At the end of the 2011 season, he was named the club's Defender of the Year.
+At the end of the 2011 Chicago Fire season, he was named the club's Defender of the Year.

 After starting in the first three games of the 2012 season, Gibbs suffered an injury, tearing his meniscus on April 4, 2012.
 After missing the rest of the 2012 season, he announced his retirement from the game on November 26, 2012.

 International

 Gibbs's return to the U.S. helped his national team career, as he received frequent callups for 2006 FIFA World Cup qualifiers.
-Gibbs solidified his position as one of USA's top central defenders.
+Gibbs solidified his position as one of U.S.'s top central defenders.
 Since making his first full international appearance June 8, 2003, in a friendly against New Zealand, Gibbs received 19 caps.

 Gibbs was initially a part of the United States' 2006 FIFA World Cup team, but he reinjured his right knee in a friendly with Morocco on May 23, 2006, and was replaced by Gregg Berhalter.
 Gibbs played only 45 minutes all season for Charlton's reserves following surgery to repair cartilage in his knee.
-Gibbs returned to international football when he was selected by Bob Bradley for the United States' March 26 match against Poland.
+Gibbs returned to international soccer when he was selected by Bob Bradley for the United States' March 26 match against Poland.